-Recreation areas in the state forests of the Lower Barrington Tops are focused in Chichester State Forest, accessed via Dungog or Gresford.
+Visitor areas in the State Forests of the Lower Barrington Tops can be found in Chichester State Forest.
 Chichester is divided into two distinct areas, the western side centred on the Allyn River and the eastern side centred on the Telegherry River.

-For access to sites along Telegherry River, take Chichester Dam Road from Dungog and turn right into Wangat road to get into the forest.
-Recreation sites can be accessed from Wangat, Middle Ridge Frying Pan Road.
+Access to visitor sites along Telegherry River is via Chichester Dam Road from Dungog.
+Visitors can turn right into Wangat Road to travel into the forest.

 - Chichester (East) State Forest Map [225 KB PDF]

-On the way to Telegherry Forest Park you will find a small, open air museum of old logging machinery.
+On the way to Telegherry Forest Rest Area you will find a small, open air museum of old logging machinery.
 This is an excellent reminder of how logging equipment and practices have advanced over time.
-Telegherry Forest Park contains separate picnic and camping areas beside the river.
-There are a number of short walking trails leading into the surrounding forest and a creek that's popular for swimming or li-loing on.
-Following wet weather, Telegherry may be closed to the public and the gate will be locked.
-If the weather has been wet, you can check with the Forestry Corporation office in Wauchope to ensure the sites are open.
+Telegherry Forest Rest Area contains separate picnic and camping areas beside the river.
+There are a number of short walking tracks leading into the surrounding forest and areas of river/creek that are popular spots on a hot day.

 Frying Pan Creek

-Another picturesque and very popular camping and picnic area on the banks of the fast flowing Telegherry River is Frying Pan Creek.
-Frying Pan is well liked by trail bike riders – click here for guidelines.
+Frying Pan Creek is a picturesque and very popular camping and picnic area on the banks of the fast flowing Telegherry River.
+A two kilometre return walking track to Problem Creek Falls starts from this site, and is maintained with the help of the "Friends of Chichester".
+Frying Pan is also well liked by trail bike riders – click here for guidelines.

-On the Telegherry River is the picturesque Coachwood Camping Area.
+On the opposite bank to Frying Pan Creek is Coachwood camping area.
 This spot is popular with family groups and those wishing to enjoy river-based activities.